testflows/TestFlows-Core/testflows/combinatorics/README.md

 where the first element of each tuple corresponds to the value of the parameter `a`, and the second element corresponds to the value of the parameter `b`.

-Examining the covering array above we can see that all possible interactions of parameters `a` and `b` are indeed covered at least once.
-The same check can be done for other parameter combination.
+Examining the covering array above, we can see that all possible interactions of parameters `a` and `b` are indeed covered at least once.
+The same check can be done for other parameter combinations.

 #### Checking Covering Array